mikejturner/LlamaLlamaInstructions/README.md

 ## Goal

-At the end of each round, lead the flock of llamas back to your corral with the smallest number of fleas as possible.
+At the end of each round, lead the flock of llamas back to your corral with the smallest number of fleas possible.

 ## Contents